 I am born…(ha ha, no this will not be David Copperfield-esque tome)

-Almost 6 years later, I’m still at SAMBICA and though I still struggle at times, I will say that my job is more rewarding than I could have ever possibly imagined.
+Being a crafter doesn’t pay my bills (and I’m not sure I would want that to be honest – nothing like trying to make money at something to ruin your love of it) but being creative does!
+It’s truly a blessing, working in marketing.
+For the past 8 years I’ve called SAMBICA (the youth summer camp in Belleuve) home.
+Overall I can say that my job is more rewarding than I could have ever possibly imagined.
 Gone are the days of working for “the man” (the shareholder).
 I do get to work for THE MAN, but the man Jesus Christ and it makes all the difference.
 When I have a hard schedule or a lot on my plate I can look and see that what I’m doing is for God and not so the company has a profitable year.

 Being at SAMBICA also means I get to do some cool things like creating the design of our van wraps, designing a graphic wall full of children’s happy faces, installing vinyl on many walls around camp, and many more “once in a lifetime” activities.
 In 2015 I celebrated a milestone at SAMBICA, 6 years of service and as a gift was sent off on a paid sabbatical for an entire month — an entire month to play!
 It was amazingly wonderful.

 Once in a lifetime is a regular occurrence at SAMBICA.
 I’ve worked with a man in China who wanted to bring 14-16 teenagers to SAMBICA for summer camp.
 His email, full of code — you can’t talk about Christianity in China because the government monitors all communication — was an interesting read.
 I’ve helped a Mom with a special needs child enjoy a week of camp … many fulfilling and amazing experiences.